Christians and Lent – Do Christians observe Lent? Is Lent for Christians? Read these 3 ways a Christian should observe Lent.

 1. Remove Distractions.
 (Fasting)

-The first practice of Lent is fasting.
+The first way Christians celebrate Lent is fasting.
 I prefer calling it removing distractions to emphasize the purpose behind the fast, which is to draw closer to God by creating a reliance on Him.
 Traditionally fasting involves food by either fasting all food (drinking water and juice only), fasting 1 meal a day, or fasting a type of food, like meat or sugar.
 However, fasting from activities, such as, watching television, using Facebook, or listening to non-Christian music, also fits within the purpose of removing distractions.

 Before you decide what to fast, pray and ask God to reveal the idols in your life, i. e. anything distracting you from a deeper relationship with God.
 Then listen for His prompting on what needs to be fasted from during this season.